NegsPilled/DLPocket/README.md

 As required by GPL v3, the source code is provided in this repository.
 If you distribute DLPocket binaries, you must also provide the source code.

 ## Contact
 Have questions or suggestions?
-Open an issue here on GitHub, or email at NegsPillled@proton.me
+Open an issue here on GitHub, or email me at NegsPillled@proton.me